 The School of Social Work offers a professional program culminating in a Master's degree in Social Work.
 Our goal is to prepare students to enter professional, multicultural social work practice.
 Students learn to practice as professional social workers with persons and groups representing the range of human diversity and with all size systems (individuals, families, groups, communities and institutions).
-In addition, students are prepared for advanced, specialized practice in the following concentrations: Child and Family Wellbeing, Adulthood and Aging, and Integrated Health.
+In addition, students are prepared for advanced, specialized practice in one of the following concentrations: Child and Family Wellbeing, Adulthood and Aging, or Integrated Health.

 The MSW Program emphasizes ecological and systems perspectives which focus on the fit and interactions of a person or system in relation to the various environments likely to be encountered.